CIA Gund Library provides course reserve services for CIA degree-program classes at the request of individual CIA faculty.

 The library processes all requests in the order they are received and makes every effort to have course materials available by the first week of the semester.
 Library staff will pull, process, and shelve print resources and post links to electronic resources on myCIA (see Step 3 for more information).
 Personal print copies must be received before putting on reserve.

-To find electronic reserves: See our eReserves guide on myCIA. eReserves are not listed on the reserves lists on the Case Catalog.
-Students need to log into myCIA to view the guide.
-Links within the guide can be accessed on and off campus.
-Off-campus access requires logging into the proxy server.
+To find electronic reserves: See eReserves on myCIA. eReserves are not listed on the reserves lists on the Case Catalog.
+Students need to log into myCIA to view electronic reserves.
+Links can be accessed on and off campus.
+However, off-campus access requires logging into the proxy server.

 IN LIBRARY : 3-hour borrowing for use in library only.
 We use this loan period if one is not specified an item on the form or if an item is being used for multiple concurrent courses and/or sections.
 Fines: $1/hour overdue.